The Initial Search for a Professional Headshot Photographer

 Finding the best portrait or headshot photographer near you is not easy these days with photography skills varying greatly and advertising dollars influencing top search results.
-Recently I searched online for the best portrait and headshot photographers near me – at least according to the Internet and those paying to appear first – in order to find who my competition was, who was rating “best” photographers (along with criteria used), and what I might do to increase marketshare.
+Recently I searched online for the best portrait and headshot photographers near me – at least according to the Internet and those paying Google to appear at the top as an ad – in order to find who my competition was, who was rating “best” photographers (along with criteria used), and what I might do to increase marketshare.
 I searched for a list of photographers and clicked links leading to a couple well known sites.
-I did this in several geographic areas, and I looked at recommendations from two sites that train and promote their photographers.
+I did this in several geographic areas.
 Since portrait specialties vary, I thought I might be able to identify gaps in my imagery or offerings.
 Did I display enough of a contemporary look in my portfolio?
 Did I need to show more ¾ length portraits?
 Did I need more headshots vs. portraits?
 Did I need more images with different color backgrounds?
 Did I need to add environmental portraits, and so on.

 My initial assumption was that searching for a list of “best” by zip code would lead to a display of excellent images.
-Unfortunately, for the most part – with the exception of the specialty sites that train photographers – it did not.
-While I did learn a few things about what types of images I wanted to include going forward, overall what I found bothered me.
-I found “best photographer in …. zipcode” results passively misleading and in one case actively deceptive.
-Overall based on portfolios, my search most commonly revealed poor to average photography quality (IMO).
+Unfortunately, for the most part it did not.
+While I did learn a few things about what types of images I wanted to include going forward, overall what I found bothered me for several reasons.
+In fact, I found “best photographer in …. zipcode” results passively misleading and in one case actively deceptive.
+Overall based on the portfolios I saw, my search most commonly revealed poor to average photographic quality.
+But then again, I was looking for specific things.
 With this impetus, I thought it might be helpful to write a blog post on what to look for when checking out portfolios for those in the market for headshots and portraits.

 Criteria to Use When Searching for a Best Portrait or Headshot Photographer

-Consider what your overall initial impression of an image is at first glance.
+To start, consider what your overall initial impression of an image is when you glance at it.
 Do you find it pleasing?
 Does it draw you in and make you want to study details?
-If the image was laid out on a table with 12 others, would it stand out?
+If the image was laid out on a table with 12 others, would it stand out as one of the best?
 It should, if it is in someone’s professional photography portfolio as a sample of their best work.
 What do you like about the image and why?
 Now, hold that thought and consider what follows.

 When you first glance at the image, where do your eyes fall?
 Take a moment to think specifically about your answers.
 Think about what you are looking at.
 Try it again.
 Look away at the image and then back.
 Now consider what might have been done differently to improve the image.
 Would a different background with fewer distracting elements work better?
 Would a modifier removing distracting elements of light help?
 Is there an obnoxious line or tree branch coming out of someone’s head in the background?
 Do your eyes go to a bold color, perhaps a busy tie, a piece of dangling jewelry.
 They should go right to the subject’s face, his or her eyes.
 Also, eyes should not be overdone.
 Highlights in eyes should not overpower an image.
 They should draw you in, but not make you cringe because they are over done.
 Eye whites should be natural, not colored white, etc. Striking, stunning, beautiful, captivating, yes.
 Over done and fake, no.